MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Comply-to-the-Regulations.md

    - 1-12.75 GHz, -47 dBm EIRP, BW=1MHz (Section 4.3.1.10.2)

 # 5. Customer regulatory cerfitication flow
-Since there are SoCs, SiP modules, and PCB modules in Silabs product catalog.
+Since there are SoCs, SiP modules, and PCB modules in Silicon Labs product catalog.
 The cerfification work may different among them.
 It only lists the basical certification flows in this chapter.
 ## 5.1.
-Silabs provides documents for certification
+Silicon Labs provides documents for certification
-Before the certification process, Silabs can provides a very exclusive documents for customer adoption.
+Before the certification process, Silicon Labs can provides a very exclusive documents for customer adoption.
 The documents are:
 - Datasheet
   - Minimal regulatory information except that which is required by regulatory bodies
   - Highlights the modular approval type